fabianaColombo/nodejs-rabbitmq-service/README.md

 # Message Queue Service
-A microservice using RabbitMQ as a message broker to handle messages creation and consumption.
+A microservice using RabbitMQ as a message broker to handle message queues.

 Main functionalities:
-> Simulates a DHCP server that returns the information of one cable modem information per time (ip, mac-address and modem-type) in XML format.
+> Simulates a DHCP server that returns the information of one cable modem per time (ip, mac-address and modem-type) in XML format.
 > A REST API endpoint (GET request) that calls the DHCP server, checks the validity of the MAC-address format and places the XML message in the queue.
 > A consumer that continuously run (on separate server) printing queued messages and acknowledgements